Advocating for Social and Environmental Justice in Stanislaus County and the Central Valley

 11:20am-12:05pm – Panel 2: Affordable Housing and Homelessness

-Summary: Rents are up in Stanislaus County, and we lack sufficient affordable housing to meet market demand, either for middle income or low-income individuals, both locally and across the state.
+Summary: Rent in Stanislaus County has gone up 66% since 2011 and has risen an average of $371 since 2014.
+We lack sufficient affordable housing to meet market demand, either for middle income or low-income individuals, both locally and across the state.
 Moreover, many units are below habitability standards, and homelessness only seems to be growing.
 This panel will discuss the state of housing and homelessness locally, opportunities for progress as well as impediments.

 12:05-12:35pm – Q&A